cncf/techdocs/assessments/0006-gateway-api.md

 ### Revamping documentation for new users and new contributors

-Moving to Hugo is highly recommended, for content organization and also if you decide to localize (translate) your content, as it has localization support built-in.
+Moving to [Docsy](https://www.docsy.dev/), a Hugo theme, is highly recommended, for content organization and also if you decide to localize (translate) your content, as it has localization support built-in.
+In addition, it provides a lot of functionality that we'd be looking for (and it's the theme that [kubernetes.io](https://kubernetes.io/) uses).

 We can use one of the plugins that allow us to keep old versions of the site/documentation.
 This will make doing a fully-versioned site like the main Kubernetes site much easier.